Tips

 Know Your Triggers

-Have you ever heard a song on the radio that reminds you of a former boyfriend or girlfriend from months or years ago?
+Have you ever heard a sound, smelled a scent, or saw a place that reminded you of something from months or years ago?
 Did it bring back emotions or feelings that you had at that time?
-If so, you have experienced a "trigger."
+If so, you may have experienced a trigger.

 Sometimes triggers bring up happy memories like the smell of cookies baking, or the comfort that someone has when wrapping up in a favorite blanket.
 There are also triggers that remind people of disappointments, losses, past trauma, or abuse.
-In these cases, everyday situations like the examples below can cause negative feelings to flare up.
+In these cases, everyday situations like the examples below, can cause a rush of feelings.

 • A look that someone gives you or a particular voice tone may remind you of someone who was once mean or abusive to you.

-• You avoid going to a place that reminds you of a relationship that you have lost, or of someone who has died.
+• A place might remind you of a relationship that you have lost, or of someone who has died.

-• A big crowd of people makes you anxious because you remember being separated from your parents in a crowd when you were little.
+• A big crowd of people could make you anxious because you remember being separated from your parents in a crowd when you were little.

-• Seeing kids playing basketball reminds you of being cut from the team, or of a time you were embarrassed by a mistake you made during a game.
+• Seeing kids playing basketball might remind you of being cut from the team, or of a time you were embarrassed by a mistake you made during a game.

 • A certain smell may remind you of a place or person that you would rather not be reminded of ever again.